InteropIO/js-examples/README.md

 Application which listens for changes in *ExampleContext* and visualizes it.

 ## Streaming example
-Basic example which listens for a stream and logs the received data
+Basic example which listens for a stream and logs the received data.
+Make sure you run Sample Price Publisher app first located at the following link: https://github.com/Tick42/g4e-tutorial/tree/master/support